 I most recently attended an African Movie Premiere at the Greenwich Odeon Cinema, it was a good experience for me, as I am quite passionate about events and like to sample all events, from Awards ceremonies, premieres, conferences, gigs, Seminars, all these help to broaden my network and also helps me to identify where there are lapses in the industry, the main essence of me being a part of the industry is to be able to fill the gaps, and to make my service unique from the rest of the crowd.

 I have helped to organise several events such as:

 • The Uncelebrated Nigerians Award

 • The Nelas Awards

 • Dove House Valentines Party (2016)

 • The NDDIS Christmas Party

-I can boldly say that I have a long list of events that I have helped to plan and execute over the years, and there is that distinct flavour and colour in anything I am part of, as most times my passion and enthusiasm for the industry always come to light through the delivery of good quality, events, people always enjoy and appreciate.
+I can boldly say that I have a long list of events that I have helped to plan and execute over the years, and there is that distinct flavour and colour in anything I am part of, as most of the time my passion and enthusiasm for the industry comes to light through the delivery of good quality events people always enjoy and appreciate.